Woodruff, South Carolina: Education

-Throughout its history, Woodruff High has experienced a large amount of success in athletics, most notably football.
-Under the leadership of Coach W. L. Varner, Woodruff High athletics has numerous state titles.
+Throughout its history, Woodruff High School has achieved significant success in athletics, especially in football.
+Under the leadership of Coach W. L. Varner, the school's athletics programs have secured numerous state titles.

-Woodruff is also home to the Project Fun Homeschool Co-op which serves students in Spartanburg, Greenville, Laurens and Union counties.

-Woodruff has a lending library, a branch of the Spartanburg County Public Library.
+Woodruff also hosts the Project Fun Homeschool Co-op, which serves students from Spartanburg, Greenville, Laurens, and Union counties.
+The city has a lending library, a branch of the Spartanburg County Public Library.

 Media

 Woodruff has a radio station that is Woodruff specific; WQUL is a radio station located in Woodruff that plays oldies, carries local sports games, and keeps the community abreast of local events.
-It can be found at 95.9 FM.
+It can be found at 101.7 F.M.

+The Woodruff Times newspaper publishes both a monthly paper edition and operates a web site.

 Demographics

 2020 census

 As of the 2020 United States census, there were 4,212 people, 1,577 households, and 891 families residing in the city.